rsvim/rsvim/DEVELOPMENT.md

 Please setup your development environment with:

 - [Node.js](https://nodejs.org/) &ge; v18.x.
-- Latest stable [Typescript](https://www.typescriptlang.org/) compiler.
-Please install with `npm install -g typescript`, run `tsc --version` see if the installation is successful.
+- Latest stable [Typescript](https://www.typescriptlang.org/), please install with `npm install -g typescript`, and run `tsc --version` to verify the installation is successful.

 To develop code, please setup with: